 Here in Bogotá, authorities are on high alert when you have a Millonarios-Santa Fe derby, to name but one.
 Only this year in Buenos Aires you had violent scenes that forced the abandonment of the Boca Juniors-River Plate clásico.

-Moreover, while we're often quick to highlight the benefits of playing team sport, they can also instil some very negative practices in people.
+Moreover, while we're often quick to highlight the benefits of playing team sports, they can also instil some very negative practices in people.
 I've seen and been part of what can only be described as on-field violence to the extent that if the same conduct was being carried out on the streets the culprits would be locked up.
 Damn the rules and sportsmanship when you're defending your team's honour.

 What all this highlights is that sport, like other things such as politics and religion, can be both a force for good and a force for evil.
 And in the same way as most other human interests, it comes down to the mindset of the individual in how he or she utilises it.